Osteopathy in the Cranial Field

 This primary respiratory mechanism has five basic components:

-- The inherent rhythmic motion of the brain and spinal cord.
+- The inherent motility of the brain and spinal cord

-- The fluctuation of the cerebrospinal fluid (CSF) that bathes and nourishes the brain and spinal cord.
+- The fluctuation of the cerebrospinal fluid (CSF) – Potency in the Tide

-- The involuntary motion of the sacrum (tailbone) between the ilia (hip bones).
+- The involuntary mobility of the sacrum (tailbone) between the ilia (hip bones)

 Just as the lungs breathe and the heart beats with a rhythmic alternating expansion and contraction, the central nervous system (CNS) also has its own involuntary rhythmic motion.
 Dr. Sutherland described this inherent activity of the CNS as a respiratory motion with “inhalation” and “exhalation” phases.
 The hands of a skilled osteopathic physician interact directly with the primary respiratory mechanism to bring about a therapeutic response.
 Primary respiration is the guiding principle; it is the inherent intelligence within.
 This primary respiratory mechanism actually expresses itself through every cell of the body, influencing all body functions.
 Physicians trained in cranial osteopathy can place their hands on any part of the patient to perceive and influence this important mechanism.